 Yes, click here to view a guide with step-by-step instructions and screenshots.

 Does Kryptor connect to the internet?

-By default, Kryptor connects to GitHub when the program is launched to check for updates.
-This can be disabled in the settings to make Kryptor run 100% offline.
+The GUI version of Kryptor connects to GitHub when the program is launched to check for updates.
+This can be disabled in the settings.

 Does Kryptor require an account to use?

 No, Kryptor does not require an account to use.
 There's no such thing as a Kryptor account.

 I forgot my password or lost a keyfile, is there any way to recover encrypted files?